Family hopes for cure for neurological disorder

 BPAN was only identified by a team of American genomic researchers in 2013.
 Worldwide, around 125 children have now been diagnosed.
 In Australia there are 11 people with BPAN ranging from toddlers to a 36-year-old woman.
 However, the number of children being detected with the neurodegenerative condition is rising steadily, mainly because it has become easier for clinicians to sequence the human genome, and more doctors are ordering genetic tests when baffled by mysterious childhood conditions.

-Angus was two when he was finally diagnosed, after his family was given several misdiagnoses along the way including cerebral palsy.
+Angus, who recently featured in an ABC News story about BPAN, was two when he was finally diagnosed, after his family was given several misdiagnoses along the way including cerebral palsy.
 This complicated pathway to diagnosis is not uncommon for children with rare genetic disorders.
 An Australian study found that around one in three people with rare genetic conditions waited more than five years for a diagnosis.
 A similar number saw more than six doctors before a diagnosis, and half had at least one incorrect diagnosis.

 Diagnosis comes as a great shock and with mixed feelings